-These editing stages are necessary in order to ensure that the written work is appropriate for its target audience.
-This list will get you thinking about what to do:
+These editing stages are necessary to ensure that the written work is appropriate for its target audience.
+The following list will get you thinking about what to do:

-- Macro edits: you’re going to be doing some (or a lot of) rewriting and making big picture changes in plot, character arcs, etc. Sometimes you’ll take a thread and pull it in a completely different direction.
+- Developmental edits: You will likely be rewriting and making changes to the plot, character arcs, etc. Sometimes you’ll take a thread and pull it in a completely different direction.
 That’s part of the process!
-But does it serve the overall manuscript?
-That’s something to consider.
+But always ask if the edits you’re making serve the project.

 This is a simplified look at the process, of course.